eclipse-sumo/sumo/docs/web/docs/Simulation/Routing.md

 ## CHWrapper

-This works like *CH* but performs separate preprocessing for every vehicle class that is encountered, thereby enabling routing in multi modal scenarios
+This works like *CH* but performs separate preprocessing for every vehicle class that is encountered, thereby enabling routing in multi modal scenarios.

 # Further Options that affect routing